-Residential consumers in restructured states are bracing for the expiration of mandated rate reductions and price caps: "NStar [on November 4, 2005] proposed raising rates by 25 to 34 percent for its residential customers in Boston and 80 suburbs starting Jan.
-1, as it became the latest utility to seek price increases.65" Except where regulated or subsidized, residential supplier switching is at very low levels, and alternative suppliers have exited formerly active retail markets, as in Western Pennsylvania.
+Residential consumers in restructured states such as Massachusetts are bracing for the expiration of mandated rate reductions and price caps: "NStar [on November 4, 2005] proposed raising rates by 25 to 34 percent for its residential customers in Boston and 80 suburbs starting Jan.
+1, as it became the latest utility to seek price increases."
+Retail competition for residential customers has all but disappeared.
+Except where regulated or subsidized, residential supplier switching is at very low levels, and alternative suppliers have exited formerly active retail markets, as in Western Pennsylvania.